uclaacm/learning-lab-crash-course-su20/task-1-portfolio/README.md

 * [https://kandrewz.github.io/](https://kandrewz.github.io/) - Andrew is a CS student at UCLA, and also makes very cool interactive stories for Daily Bruin.
 His website is simple, easy to navigate, and elegant.
 * [https://neerajsamtani.me/](https://neerajsamtani.me/) - Neeraj is one of the first people that Matt ever met at UCLA, and is just as awesome today as he was on day 1.
 His website is simple, but still conveys a lot about his personality, his design choices, and what he does!
 * [https://jasonjewik.github.io/](https://jasonjewik.github.io/) - ACM AI's very own superstar Jason Jewik!
 His website puts all of the important content front-and-center, and you know he's hip with the kids because he uses emojis 👀.
+* [https://emmycao.com/](https://emmycao.com/) - Emmy is a previous director of Creative Labs at UCLA, and also one of the coolest designers we know (and she can tell you a lot about Maryland).
+We think she does an especially great job at using color, spacing, and fonts to create a very visually cohesive website.

 These next three are all more blog-focused, but still have good lessons to learn from: